 Jerusalem, once great among the nations, now like a widow she weeps bitterly with none to comfort her ().
 “The Lord has brought her grief because of her many sins” ( ).

 Lesson: No matter how great we have been in the past, our status can change if our conduct becomes displeasing to God.
 There is always a price to pay when we sin.

 Chapter 2: The Suffering of the Sanctuary

-- We may have magnificent church buildings and a great worship team that boasts accomplished singers and musicians but if our lives are not pleasing to God we can expect to be judged
+- We may have magnificent church buildings and a great worship team with accomplished singers and musicians, but if our lives are not pleasing to God we can expect to be judged

 - God is sovereign.
 He can bring difficult people into our lives to transform us to be the kind of person He wants us to be